 It wasn’t until I discovered an article online, written by an American lawyer based in Paris, that I began to hope that citizenship was possible.
 In the article, the attorney summarized what I had already suspected- that a child born to a French parent had the legal right to French citizenship.
 I reached out, and the lawyer agreed to take my case.

 With support from my parents, I hired the attorney on retainer, and after all the contracts were signed, our case was officially opened to obtain Ben’s French citizenship.
+We were going to court in France.

 Things took a turn though, when my attorney pointed out that I had only listed myself on Ben’s American birth certificate.
 He explained that my son’s right to French citizenship hinged on the blood relation to his father- a French citizen.
 Without his name on the birth certificate, we had no legal evidence to authenticate our claim.